-the ideal at every point x of V. This concrete property of "Cousin data" is turned into an abstract property which particular instances of the new structure may or may not have:
+such that $f_a$ also generates the ideal at every point x of V. This concrete property of "Cousin data" is turned into an abstract property which particular instances of the new structure may or may not have:

-Definition.- Let E be any set of the space of n complex dimensions, and q an integer ≥ 1 , given once for all.
+Definition.
+Let E be any set of the space of n complex dimensions, and q an integer $\geq 1$ , given once for all.
 Let us assume that to every point x of E a q-dimensional module of holomorphic functions (at x) has been associated.
-We shall say that the punctual modules M_x make up a coherent system if every point a of E has a neighbourhood V on which there exists a q-dimensional module which generates the punctual module M_x at every point of the intersection V \cap E.83
+We shall say that the punctual modules $M_x$ make up a coherent system if every point a of E has a neighbourhood V on which there exists a q-dimensional module which generates the punctual module $M_x$ at every point of the intersection $V \cap E$ .

-Oka defined a similar notion in his 1950 paper, coining the term "local pseudo-basis".
-Cartan would describe the general role of this concept in 1950 in these terms: "(...) before we pass from local to global, we need to go into local properties in depth, that is, to see how point-wise properties are locally organised "84.
+Oka defined a similar notion in his 1950 paper, coining the term "local pseudobasis".
+Cartan would describe the general role of this concept in 1950 in these terms: "(...) before we pass from local to global, we need to go into local properties in depth, that is, to see how point-wise properties are locally organised".

-Both the concepts of a coherent system of punctual modules (there is no "sheaf" word yet !) and that of module over E associated to such a system, are central concepts for the study of the new structure.
+Both the concepts of a coherent system of punctual modules (there is no "sheaf" word yet!) and that of module over E associated with such a system, are central concepts for the study of the new structure.
 The second one expresses the globalisation problem and, as such, was clearly there from the beginning: this is what the "global theory of ideals of holomorphic functions" is about.
 As to the first one, it seems that it took some time to Cartan to grasp its problematic nature fully, maybe due to the fact that it is not problematic in the Cousin case.
-In 1944, he had to confess that, in order to prove his main theorem (theorem IV, dealing with modules over $\Delta = \Delta^{\circ} \cap \Delta^{\circ}$, Δ° , Δ° , α° , and $\Delta^{\circ} \cup \Delta^{\circ}$), he has had to assume something he has not been able to prove:
+In 1944, he had to confess that, in order to prove his main theorem (theorem IV, dealing with modules over $\Delta = \Delta' \cap \Delta''$ , $\Delta'$ , $\Delta''$ , and $\Delta' \cup \Delta''$ ), he had to assume something he has not been able to prove:

-(...) problem IV raises a preliminary question: the f_k being holomorphic functions on Δ , let us associate to every point x of Δ the punctual module $M(f_k,x)$ made up of systems of p functions c_k (holomorphic at x) such that $\sum_k c_k f_k = 0$; do these punctual modules form a coherent system ?
-Now that is a question which I haven't yet managed to settle.
-85
+(...) problem IV raises a preliminary question: the $f_k$ being holomorphic functions on $\Delta$ , let us associate to every point x of $\Delta$ the punctual module $M(f_k, x)$ made up of systems of p functions $c_k$ (holomorphic at x) such that $\sum_k c_k f_k = 0$ ; do these punctual modules form a coherent system?
+Now that is a question which I have not yet managed to settle.